Eyelid Surgery (Blepharoplasty)

 How is Eyelid Surgery Performed?

-Eyelid surgery is usually performed using local anesthesia and light intravenous sedation.
-It is commonly done in a doctor’s office, outpatient surgical center or, in some cases, in a hospital.
+Eyelid surgery is usually performed under local anesthesia and light intravenous sedation.
+It is commonly done in a doctor’s office, outpatient surgical center or, in some cases, a hospital.
 The procedure is most often performed on an outpatient basis.
+Dr. Antell performs blepharoplasties in his accredited state-of-the-art surgical facility in New York.

 What are the risks involved with Plastic Surgery of the Eyelids?